 - Detail Knife– ideal for carving complex and very detailed

-- Mini-Cutting Knife– ideal for whittling a very weak wood and making fine cuts.
+- Mini-Cutting Knife– perfect for carving fragile wood and making fine cuts.

-All these blades are made of High Carbon Spring Steel which ensures your blades are less bendable and harder.
+All these blades are made of high-carbon spring steel, which makes them less bendable and more rigid.

-The blades are safe since all the blades lock when you open them to ensure that it does not close on your fingers.
-Another good feature that I liked about this whittling pocket knife is the sharp blades that come when they have already been sharpened from the factory.
-You will not be required to sharpen the blades again.
+The blades are safe since they lock when you open them to ensure they do not close on your fingers.
+Another good feature I liked about this whittling pocket knife is the sharp blades that come after they have already been sharpened at the factory.
+You will not be required to sharpen the edges again.

-The handle is made of aluminum and cherry inlay pistol grip for comfortability grip.
-The only issue that you will encounter is the difficulty in opening the blades and the little play when the blade is in the open position.
-However, you should not focus too much on the flaws because the overall performance is excellent, particularly when used for whittling.
+The handle is aluminum with a cherry inlay pistol grip for comfort.
+The only issue you will encounter is difficulty opening the blades and a little play when the edge is in the open position.
+However, it would be best to focus only a little on the flaws because the overall performance is excellent, mainly when used for whittling.

 Advantages of flex cut tri jack

-- The liner lock design ensures the blades stay in an open position to protect your fingers while whittling
+- The liner lock design ensures the blades stay open to protect your fingers while whittling.

-- The knife comes ready to use as the blades are already sharpened from the factory
+- The knife comes ready to use as the edges are already sharpened from the factory

 - The handle has a comfortable grip